johnreddy/SND-Scripts/readme.md

 - FATE Farming
   - Farm FATEs in given area
   - Purchase Bicolor gemsrone items
   - Process Retainers when available

+## Known Issues
+- FATE Farming
+  - Will not path to mob if not using BossModReborn as dodging plugin.
+Will just use range attacks instead of moving up.

 ## Installation
 - Copy script's Github URL and paste into SND2 GitHub URL option to import and update.